 The purpose of PLAR is to replace Life and Ministry Application and allow Vanguard College to complete a critical and in-depth, evidence-based evaluation of a student's prior learning in the area of academic and practical studies.
 PLAR will not be considered in the final semester prior to graduation and only courses required for a student's program of study are eligible.
+The application deadline for prerequisite courses for the fall semester is May 31st and for graduation requirements is September 30th.
 The Chief Academic Officer, Registrar and Faculty work alongside the student in this evaluation process to determine the competency level in a particular subject and then decide whether credit will be awarded.
 PLAR considers not just student experiences but also considers if learning outcomes have been met.